benihime91/SIIM-COVID19-DETECTION-KAGGLE/net-det/readme.md

 3. Generating Pseudo Labels on public test

    Taking the WBF of the best checkpoints of the above models and with the stage1 yolov5 models.
-We generate psudo labels on the Public Test dataset.
+We generate pseudo labels on the Public Test dataset.

    To generate the pseudo labels please refer to the notebooks in `nbs/` folder.

    > Note: These notebooks were originally trained on KAGGLE environment so please adjust the dataset and checkpoint paths as required.

-   The generated pseudo labels is already stored in `data/grouped_df_with_pseudo_final.csv`, now tih these annotations we train d3 model again.
+   The generated pseudo labels is already stored in `data/grouped_df_with_pseudo_final.csv`, now with these annotations we train d3 model again.

 4. Train d3 with pseudo labels